/tg/ Station 13 - Modules - Types

 end

-Unregister a signal previously registered using SS13.register_signal. callback should be a datum/callback previously returned by SS13.register_signal.
-If callback is not specified, ALL signal handlers registered on datum for signal will be unregistered.
+Unregister a signal previously registered using SS13.register_signal. func must be a function for which a handler for the specified signal has already been registered.
+If func is nil, all handlers for that signal will be unregistered.

 SS13.set_timeout(time, func)